JGuan-lab/scIAE/README.md

                                       split_interval = c('information','gini'))

 ### 3.4 Run scIAE
 `scIAE()` returns predicted results of testing data.
-Its inputs include:
+Its inputs are listed below.

       train_data: gene expression matrix of training set (matrix or data.frame, not null)
       train_info: label of training set (character or integer, not null)